CyberReaper00/pwsh-config/README.md

 - The third section shows the current path
 ## Traversal Functions
 As i said before, aliases cannot hold more than one value so here are all the functions/aliases that i have created
-- `l`
-	- Powershell does not have the `l` command like sh or bash and i really liked the functionality of that so ended up recreating it in powershell, but i did make some tweaks to make it more usable
-- `codes`
-	- Just a `cd` command to take me directly to my folder where i put all my code files
-## Github Functions
 - `gt`
 	- My own custom fuzzy finder so that i can move to any folder on my system with one command
 	- I had thought of creating it from scratch and making a new program but then i realized it would be too much effort for something i can just hack together in the shell
+	- It simply takes a pattern and uses `fd` to search through the system
+		- It has two modes with which i can search through files or just directories
+- `l`
+	- Powershell does not have the `l` command like sh or bash and i really liked the functionality of that so i ended up recreating it in powershell, but i did make some tweaks to make it more usable
+- `prj`
+	- Just a `cd` command to take me directly to my folder where i put all my projects
+## Github Functions
 - `gcr`
 	- This command just creates a new repo with some default settings that i always use
-- `gadd`
-	- git add
-- `gcomm`
-	- git commit -m
-- `gpo`
-	- Pushes the code to a remote origin
-- `gss`
-	- git status
-- `pgh`
-	- Does all of the above
 - `pnver`
 	- 'Push new version', i built this to push new tags for a project when i need to update its versioning
 - `pegh`